 The Gambia has two seasons and a subtropical climate.
 The dry season runs from mid-October to mid-June.
 March, April and May are pre-eminently sunny months, with an average of no less than 10 hours of sun per day.
 During the dry season, a northeasterly wind – the harmattan – often blows, bringing sand from the Sahara and covering the land with a layer of dust.
 The temperature can rise to 40°C in the dry season, the heat sometimes creates whirlwinds or tonkolong.

-The rainy season lasts from about the end of May to mid-October, with the most rain falling in July, August and September.
-Usually there are showers at night and in the morning, but this is certainly not the case every day (on average twelve days a month).
-The highest luchumidity, up to 95%, is measured in August.
-In the dry season, on the other hand, the luchumidity drops to just 25%.
+The rainy season lasts from about the end of May to mid-October, with most rain falling in July, August and September.
+Showers usually occur at night and in the morning, but this is certainly not the case every day (an average of twelve days per month).
+The highest humidity, up to 95%, is measured in August.
+In the dry season, on the other hand, humidity can drop to only 25%.

 In every country where the organizations of our alliance are active, this project has at least one permanent employee.
 This employee organizes your project and your stay together with your mentor.
 You can always contact them during your stay; They are there for you for advice and practical information, but you can also count on them in case of an emergency.